 Get a Physical

 Keeping your children healthy is also vital to their safety.
 If you haven’t done so already, consider scheduling an appointment with their pediatrician for a physical.
-If you don’t have health insurance, there is also the option to check into pharmacies that may also provide free or affordable physicals for children going back to school.
+If you don’t have health insurance, there is also the option to check into pharmacies that may also provide free or affordable physicals for children going back to school I had to do this since my EHIC card has expired, don’t we all love bureaucracy!

 Consider upgrading the alarm system